JAndrassy/Arduino-Networking-API/ArduinoNetAPIDev.md

 The method was first used in a library by Arduino (WiFiS3) only recently and is not yet documented by Arduino.
 It was introduced long time ago in the ESP8266WiFi library.

-Ethernet libraries historically have method `dnsServerIP` without a parameter.
+Legacy Ethernet libraries have method `dnsServerIP` without a parameter.

 ### SSID and BSSID (WiFi)